GuddyTech/RDS-SecretsManager/How-To-Create-An-Application-User-In-Secrets-Manager.md

      - Description
      - Configure Rotation
      - Store
-8. Have the application connect to Secrets Manager to retrieve our new application user credentials
+7. Have the application connect to Secrets Manager to retrieve our new application user credentials
    - Make sure your app is referencing the correct secret name/ARN.
-10. Test the Application
+8. Test the Application
     - Test Manually from Bastion
       ```
       mysql -h <rds-endpoint> -u myapp_user -p
       ```
       This confirms the user was created and has correct access.

-12. Use script to connect easily to the `db` with the Secrets Manager Credential.
-See:
+9. Use script to connect easily to the `db` with the Secrets Manager Credential.

+    See: <a href=./connect-to-rds.py> connect-to-rds using python3 </a> or <a href=./connect-to-rds.sh> connect-to-rds using bash </a>